53 unanswered questions I still have after seeing “Us” twice

 Of all possible reactions to the new film Us, the least likely of all is a dismissive “meh.”

 Some Get Out superfans may be let down by their own stratospheric expectations for Jordan Peele’s follow-up, and it just may not be others’ hypnotic cup of tea, but Us is not a film that invites shrugs.
-It’s a movie that leaves viewers with more questions than answers–the kind of movie where, love it or hate it, you almost have to go somewhere afterward to chop it up and try to get to the bottom of what just happened.
+It’s a movie that leaves viewers with more questions than answers–the kind of movie where, love it or hate it, you almost have to go somewhere afterward to chop it up and try to figure out just what happened.

 The plot, for the uninitiated–but, good lord, what is anyone uninitiated doing here–involves Adelaide (Lupita Nyong’o) returning as an adult with a family of her own to the beachside city where she once had a chilling encounter with a doppelgänger as a child.
 Just as she feared, the doppelganger finds her and brings along shadow versions of Adelaide’s husband, Gabe (Winston Duke) and their two children, Zora (Shahadi Wright Joseph) and Jason (Evan Alex.)
 Much like the film’s predecessor, Get Out, what unfolds from this set-up reveals a scope far broader than the initial premise and is packed with pointed pop-culture references and little details that seem designed to stick in viewers’ collective craw.